hscells/lsr-benchmark/README.md

 # Evaluation

-The evaluation methodology aims to encourage the development of diverse and novel measures, as a suitable intertpretation of efficiency for a target task highly depends on the application and its context.
+The evaluation methodology encourages the development of diverse and novel measures, as a suitable interpretation of efficiency for a target task highly depends on the application and its context.
 Therefore, we aim to measure as many XY as possible in a standardized way with the [tirex-tracker](https://github.com/tira-io/tirex-tracker/) to ensure that XY.
 This methodology and related aspects were developed as part of the [ReNeuIR workshop series](https://reneuir.org/) held at SIGIR [2022](https://dl.acm.org/doi/abs/10.1145/3477495.3531704), [2023](https://dl.acm.org/doi/abs/10.1145/3539618.3591922), [2024](https://dl.acm.org/doi/abs/10.1145/3626772.3657994), and [2025](https://reneuir.org/).